ARUP-NGS/cobalt/README.md

      covcounter --bed my_bed_file.bed --bams some_bam.bam other_bam.bam third.bam --threads 24 > control_sample_coverages.bed

  By default ```covcounter``` will use 2 threads, but should scale reasonably well with more.

+## License

+Cobalt is licensed under the [GNU General Public License (GPL) v3](https://www.gnu.org/licenses/gpl.txt).
+As they say: Cobalt is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.